Port Jervis Line: Hurricane Irene

 Service north of Suffern was suspended due to severe damage from Hurricane Irene on August 28, 2011.
 14 miles of the line were damaged.
-The roadbed was washed away, signal cables were exposed or went underwater, bridge structures were exposed, the right of way along the Ramapo River eroded and track was damaged.
-Shuttle train service between Harriman and Port Jervis started in September, and full train service resumed on November 28, 2011: one month earlier than anticipated.
+The roadbed was washed away, signal cables were exposed or went underwater, bridge structures were exposed, the right of way along the Ramapo River eroded, and track was damaged.
+There were eight washouts on the line near Harriman, and 50 overall.
+On August 29, Metro-North President Howard Permut said that it would take months to repair the line.
+Shuttle bus service began being offered to all stations on September 12.
+An emergency $500,000 contract was granted to AECOM to analyze the conditions of structures and tracks along the 14-mile section with damage.

+Shuttle train service between Harriman and Port Jervis started on September 19, and full train service resumed on November 28, 2011, one month earlier than anticipated.
+While repairs were initially estimated to cost $60 million, that projection was reduced to $30 to $40 million in November 2011.

-Future expansion
+Future expansion and improvements

 In 2008, Metro-North and the Port Authority of New York and New Jersey (PANYNJ) began a joint feasibility study of a possible branch from the line to Stewart International Airport, which the Port Authority had taken over the year before, ending a seven-year privatization experiment.
 The PANYNJ withdrew from the study after its first phase, having decided that express bus service could meet the same needs much more cheaply.
 Metro-North is continuing the study on its own.
 Future improvements for the line include the completion of the cab-signaling system and the construction of a yard near Salisbury Mills to relieve pressure on the Suffern yard.

 In a 2013 report, the MTA revealed that planning was underway for installing a second track between Sloatsburg and the Moodna Viaduct, and for the construction of a midway yard on the line.

+In 2013, Metro-North spent $3 million to repair the Otisville Tunnel and $67 million to replace the line's signal system, which dated to the 1940s.

-$83 million has been allocated in the 2015–2019 MTA Capital Program to keep the Port Jervis Branch in a State of Good Repair.
+$83 million was allocated in the 2015–2019 MTA Capital Program to keep the Port Jervis Branch in a State of Good Repair.
 This money will be allocated to repairing the Moodna and Woodbury Viaducts, station improvements, replacing or rehabilitating under-grade bridges, track improvements and capacity improvements.
 The MTA's 20 Year Needs Report includes the installation of Positive Train Control; the continued rehabilitation and replacement of under-grade bridges and culverts; the replacement of the diesel fleet; and the replacement of the Woodbury and Moodna Viaducts.